MicrosoftDocs/connected-spaces/articles/web-app-navigation.md

 # Find your way around the Dynamics 365 Connected Store web app

-The web app includes a left navigation pane that you can use to access the various pages.
+The Microsoft Dynamics 365 Connected Store public preview web app includes a left navigation pane that you can use to access the various pages.

 ![Left navigation pane](media/navigation.PNG "Left navigation pane")